dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 5/README.md

 What the IPtables rules actually do is, applying stateful destination NAT (DNAT) for any IP traffic destined to the K8S service IP and swap the destination IP with one of the Pods which are backing the service.
 For the return traffic the source IP of the Pod will be swapped with the service IP.

+IPtables uses round robin load balancing.
+IPVS on the other hand has more intelligent load balancing mechanisms.
+Please refer to the link mentioned above for more details.

 Note : More info on "watch" can be found [here](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) .
 This was also mentioned in Part 2 of this series.

 ### NSX-T

 In NSX-T,  <b>NSX Kube Proxy container</b> replaces the Kube Proxy' s function in a generic K8S cluster.
 Just like Kube Proxy, NSX Kube Proxy container (which runs in NSX Node Agent Pod) watches K8S API for those K8S service objects of type ClusterIP, <b>however</b> it then translates those to <b>openflow rules on Open vSwitch (OVS) on the K8S Node.</b> Open vSwitch' s "conntrack" feature is leveraged for this functionality.
 More info about OVS Conntrack is [here](http://docs.openvswitch.org/en/latest/tutorials/ovs-conntrack/).
+OVS uses round robin load balancing.

 Below diagram, which has been used in previous parts of this series may remind the overall architecture again.